 As a unit the group has three singles released: 君のために (2003), 太陽がくれた季節 / 聖スタア☆メン学園高校校歌 (2009) and バスターズ レディーゴー!/キズナ〜ゴーバスターズ!
 (2012).

 They have also songs featured in 8 installments of Tokumei Sentai Go-Busters.
 Besides their singing activities, the unit has been part of an astounding amount of events in the last 14 years.

 They are often regarded as the very first seiyuu project group (a lot like DABA or Project 40 most recently).
-Variety and music has propelled this unit to be one of the long lasting ones in the business.
+Variety and music have propelled this unit to be one of the long-lasting ones in the business.

-From this project were born FEROMEN, unit consisting of Junichi Suwabe and Kousuke Toriumi.
+From this project were born FEROMEN, a visual-kei pop unit consisting of Junichi Suwabe and Kousuke Toriumi.
 This unit is still active.

-Kenichi Suzumura started his solo career along with other seiyuu units projects and Sakurai Takahiro still hasn’t returned to the music business after all these years, still R-16 were a fun project well worth to check.
+Kenichi Suzumura started his solo career along with other seiyuu units projects and Sakurai Takahiro still hasn’t returned to the music business after all these years, still, R-16 was a fun project well worth checking.